ammohanrao/DeltaDiag/README.md

 atomic weight = approximation of vectors of qualification and proximity. cognition = sum of atomic weights of valence and adjunct. expectation = 1 which is constant.

 ### valid cognition
-derived cognition whose expectation is 1.
+cognition whose expectation is 1.

 References
 1. Unification Grammars by Nissim Francez and Schuly Wintner.
 2011.
 Cambridge University Press.